 Parallel array synthesis is a powerful tool to rapidly explore the chemical space around a hit compound.
 At Symeres, we have developed streamlined workflows to optimize our library design, synthesis, and purification.
 The equipment our chemists use is semiautomated, allowing both a speedy process and room for customization.
 We have multiple platforms available to adapt the setup of the library to your specific needs, whether this is a few compounds or a few hundred.
 Our platform is also adaptable to larger-sized array synthesis over longer timescales, and this was used to design and generate our Symegold library of 75,000 lead-like compounds, as part of the European Lead Factory initiative.
 The Symegold library is available for screening at our strategic partner, Axxam.

 Symeres provides clients looking for integrated drug discovery services with access to a trusted network of high-quality European providers under a single simple contractual agreement.

 Symeres has a strong European network of centers of excellence to provide integrated drug discovery for our clients.

 Central to this is a strategic alliance with Axxam, a world-class provider of in vitro assay development, screening, and compound profiling services based in Milan, Italy.
 The combined platforms of Symeres, our wholly owned affiliate Admescope, and Axxam provide the core upon which to build gene-to-candidate discovery programs.
-Program-specific solutions can also be provided through our partnerships with world-class companies, such as ZoBio, LeadXPro, and Reaction Biology in areas including structural biology, fragment-based screening, biophysics, 3D-tumor assays, and in vivo pharmacology.
+Program-specific oncology solutions can also be provided through our Oncolines platform, including cancer cell line proliferation assays, residence time determination, combination studies and mechanistic studies.
+Additionally, partnerships with world-class companies, such as ZoBio, LeadXPro and Proteros, in areas including structural biology & fragment-based screening through biophysics.